 Ten years ago, she’d found a way to kill the spider-beasts.
 It had taken six months to hone her magic to where she could do it reliably.
-During that time, she’d had to shelter in a cave, feasting on the pallid insects that roamed its depths.
+During that time, she’d had to take shelter within a cave, feasting on the pallid insects that roamed its depths.
 They tasted pungent and cloying, but they’d kept her alive.
-Once she could kill the spider-beasts, she’d struck out across the Territories, not just eating them, but fashioning armor from their gleaming carapace.
+Once she could defend herself, she’d struck out across the Territories, not just eating them, but fashioning armor from their gleaming carapace.
 She was now clad in a rough patchwork of chitinous shell.

 Ten years of roaming the Territories.
 Ten years of monotony and drudgery.

-A deep part of her knew that her will to live had pushed her magic to new heights.
-When she’d been training under Estilian, she’d experienced long days of teeth-grinding frustration.
-It was only when he’d threatened her life that she’d finally been able to tap her potential.
+She couldn’t confirm it, but she suspected that her will to live had pushed her magic to new heights.
+When she’d been training under Estilian, she’d experienced long days of teeth-grinding frustration, but when he’d threatened her life, she’d risen to the occasion and cut him down.
 And then later, when she’d been driven into the cave by the gnashing spider-beasts, the prospect of death had allowed her to master Senkilo’s Cannon.

 Other spells had followed.
 She could wield something akin to a laser whip; it cut her enemies’ forelegs and thoraxes into bleeding chunks.
-She’d also mastered basic telekinesis; during a fight, she could grapple with her assailants using her mind alone, disrupting their momentum and lining them up for devastating combos.
-By this point she was an accomplished mage, but something sinister had happened along the way: the Territories’ magic had warped her mind.
+She’d also mastered basic telekinesis.
+She could grapple with her assailants using her mind alone, disrupting their momentum and lining them up for devastating combos.

 Either that or it was warping reality.

-Holly knew from previous research that a journey through the Territories took six months, maybe seven months tops.
+A journey through the Territories took six months, maybe seven months tops.
 But she’d been stuck in the wasteland for over a decade.
-She’d followed the Raging Centaur (a constellation whose bottom-most star pointed to the south) with unwavering diligence.
-She wasn’t circling or straying off course.
-That wasn’t all.
+She’d followed the Raging Centaur (a constellation whose bottom-most star pointed to the south) with unwavering diligence, so she couldn’t be circling or straying off course.

-Now, their thoraxes were topped by a blonde-haired, blue-eyed head.
-She’d destroy her pursuers with eldritch weaponry, littering the hardscrabble with leaking body parts, but she couldn’t bring herself to destroy the heads.
-Back when they’d been blank-eyed insects, she’d gone for their skulls every time—damaging their brains was the easiest way to cut them down.
-But after they’d stolen her face (that’s how she’d thought of it, hence her name for them: face-stealers) she couldn’t kill them in the same manner.
-Even though it took more effort, she found other ways, she would slice their limbs out from under their bodies, then target their legless torsos with a heavy blast.
+Now, their thoraxes were topped by a blonde-haired head.
+She’d destroy her pursuers with eldritch weaponry, littering the desert with leaking body parts, but she couldn’t bring herself to attack their heads.
+Back when they’d been blank-eyed insects, she’d gone for the skull every time—damaging their brains was the easiest way to cut them down.
+But after they’d stolen her face (hence her new name for them: face-stealers) she couldn’t bring herself to go for their noggins.
+She found other ways; she would slice their limbs out from under their bodies, then target their torsos with a heavy blast.

-After her arcane kill-fests, face-stealer heads would lay scattered across the earth, dotting the Territories with countless variations of her decapitated visage.
+A trail of their heads marked her passage, dotting the Territories with countless variations of her decapitated visage.
 A lot looked angry, some looked sad, but most just stared blankly ahead.
-As she sawed the meat out from beneath the chitin, she would keep her eyes on her grisly task, refusing to look at her macabre reflections.
+As she sawed the meat out from beneath their chitin, she would keep her eyes on her grisly task, staunchly ignoring her macabre reflections.

-Holly was surrounded by reminders of herself, yet she couldn’t bear to acknowledge them.
+Holly was surrounded by reminders of herself, yet she refused to acknowledge them.

 All she knew was she had to keep going.
-She kept pushing through an alien nightmare, ironically surrounded by the one thing that was most familiar to her:
+So she kept pushing through an alien nightmare, surrounded by the one thing that was most familiar to her:

 Her own image.